denissimon/SwiftEvents/README.md

 #### queue: DispatchQueue

 By default, the provided handler is executed on the thread that triggers the Event / Observable.
-To change this default behaviour, you can set this parameter when subscribing/binding:
+To change this default behaviour:

 ```swift
 // This executes the handler on the main queue